Pontianak Menjerit

-Pontianak Menjerit, directed by Yusof Kelana in 2005, is a comedy horror flick about siblings' quarrel over a will worth million dollars to be inherited by their belated father.
+Pontianak Menjerit (English: The Vampire Screamed) is 2005 Malaysian Malay-language horror comedy film directed by Yusof Kelana about siblings quarrel over a will worth millions of dollars to be inherited by their belated father.

 Plot

 Datuk Pengeran Abdul Rahman has asked his lawyer to find the people to inherit his fortune worth RM30 million.
 Besides his two sons, Azlee, a businessman and Mazlan, a fashion designer, there are still two more people on the list.
-One of them is Saiful, an orphan and a mechanic who do not see that he will be inheriting his dad's million-dollar fortune, because he has never seen his dad before.
+One of them is Saiful, an orphan and a mechanic who does not see that he will be inheriting his dad's million-dollar fortune, because he has never seen his dad before.
 The other is Ratnapuri, a Thai woman.
 Azlee, Datuk's eldest son, cannot accept the presence of Saiful and also Ratnapuri when his father's will is read at Datuk's residence.